 We feasted on clams, grilled ‘rascassa’ (scorpion) fish, and salad with jamón ibérico accompanied by excellent regional wines.
 The meal was a fantastic experience - the combination of delicious food, skillful service and a relaxed atmosphere (Oscar normally potters between tables, introducing himself and advising on wine) makes the restaurant worth a trip even if you're not staying here.
 For added entertainment, there's live flamenco on Wednesday nights.

-For those who don't want to eat here every night, there are plenty of other restaurants nearby, from the bistro at Hotel Aiguaclara in Begur (3km away) to cocktails and tapas at Hotel Vintage, a short walk along the cliff.
+On Tuesdays, when the restaurant is closed, there are plenty of other eateries nearby.
+Try the bistro at Hotel Aiguaclara in Begur (3km away), or the cocktails and tapas at Hotel Vintage, a short walk along the cliff.
 Or take one of the hotel's torches and walk 15 minutes along the cliff path to Sa Tuna, where you'll find 4 restaurants; Oscar will advise which to go for.

 Breakfast is simple but just what you need after an indulgent dinner the evening before: coffee and fresh croissants served at your table, with a buffet of fruit, yoghurts, cereals and cold cuts waiting inside.
-Throughout the day, you can help yourself to a cold San Miguel from a pint-sized Smeg fridge at the small honesty bar, and in the summer you can head to the beach bar, which serves vermouth-based cocktails, world-class wines and tapas until around 7pm.
+Throughout the day, you can help yourself to a cold San Miguel from a pint-sized Smeg fridge at the small honesty bar.

 - Beach bar during summer